lisamurphy788/Mario-Memory-game/README.md

 To clone this project from GitHub:

 1. Under the repository’s name, click Clone or download.
-2. In the Clone hTTPS section, copy the URL.
+2. In the Clone HTTPS section, copy the URL.
 3. In your IDE, open **Git Bash**.
 4. Change directory to the location where you want the cloned directory to be made.
 5. Type **git clone**, and then paste the URL copied from GitHub.